-PREMIER MASSACHUSETTS ESTATE PLANNING LAW FIRM WITH OFFICES IN BOSTON, GLOUCESTER AND PLYMOUTH
+PREMIER FLORIDA ESTATE PLANNING LAW FIRM WITH OFFICES IN FORT LAUDERDALE

 Probate: HANDLING ALL PROBATE MATTERS, ADVISING PERSONAL REPRESENTATIVES